-The different ways of getting the drugs into your body are called routes of administration.
+There are different ways of getting chemotherapy into your body.
+These are called routes of administration.

 The best way for you depends on: